Open-Nyzo/Open-Nyzo-Projects/Open-DB/2-Analysis.md

 Maintain a searchable history of cycle events for future analysis and anomalies detection.
 cycle info, votes, joins, leaves

+### B5.
+Exchange

+Similar to B3.
+Exchanges are used to bitcoin like json-rpc.
+They need to
+- query last txns for an address
+- get a txid for a txn they sent
+- lookup a txn from its txid
+- get list txs from block X , optionally filter out by recipient (can monitor a large number of recipients if one wallet per user)
+- query balances

+### B6.
+Online shop

+Similar to B5 and B3.
+Need a way to get an event when a transaction to them has been made and is safe to honor.

+### B7.
+Layer 2 protocol

+See Bismuth Abstract transactions.
+Uses data field to support custom protocol (like NFTs, FTs, dApps)

+Needs B5/B3 + more complex queries on data fields.
+Like, all txns from block #N whose data matches "tk:??:xx"

+### B8.
+Nyzo service provider

+Automated Online service, providing something in exchange for a nyzo payment, with potentially data in the txn
+- similar to B6
+- may need lookups on data, if implements a layer 2 protocol like B7

 ## C. Potential DB Feeder apps

 - Monk's Go implementation